đź“… Updated: January 27, 2026 (Originally published: November 6, 2022)

 listen [::]:443 quic reuseport; # IPv6 UDP listener for QUIC+HTTP/3

-can be specified once per port, so put it only under a single server
+Remember that reuseport can be specified once per port, so put it only under a single server with the default_server marker.

-Adjust PHP-FPM link from NGINX to emulate the Host
+Adjust PHP-FPM Link from NGINX to Emulate the Host Header

-NGINX passes some parameters to PHP-FPM, and many websites rely on the Host
+NGINX passes parameters to PHP-FPM, and many websites rely on the Host HTTP header.
+In HTTP/2, the :authority pseudo-header replaces Host, and NGINX emulates the Host header automatically.

-However, in HTTP/3 implementation, such emulation does not exist.
-The PHP code will not see HTTP_HOST
+However, in HTTP/3, such emulation does not exist.
+PHP code will not see HTTP_HOST and will emit errors:

 PHP Warning: Undefined array key “HTTP_HOST”